As part of its CSR policy, SOGENA identifies the following 10 priority issues:

 Objective 1: To mobilise suppliers and service providers via a responsible purchasing policy

 Objective 2: To accompany and promote CSR processes implemented by exhibitors for setting up and working their stands

 Objective 3: To implicate collaborators and raise their awareness of the CSR policy

-With regard to its CSR objectives and in accordance with the requirements of the ISO 20 121 standard, SOGENA commits to mobilising all those involved to respect the legal requirements applicable to its activities and to make this CSR policy publicly available.
+With regard to its CSR objectives and in accordance, the SOGENA commits to mobilising all those involved to respect the legal requirements applicable to its activities and to make this CSR policy publicly available.

 Finally, SOGENA is committed to providing a clear framework for the definition, updating and evaluation of its sustainable development objectives, with a view to continuous improvement.